-Within the DVR Examiner Clip List Grid there is a field for the “clip status”.
-If the filesystem you are processing with DVR Examiner has support for inaccessible/deleted files, the information on these files will be provided here.
-This field will provide insight into how the clip was stored on the hard drive, and whether or not you will be able to recover it with DVR Examiner by determining if the clip is available, accessible, inaccessible, partially inaccessible, or a clip fragment.
+Within the DVR Examiner Clip List Grid, there is a field for the “clip status.”
+If the filesystem you are processing with DVR Examiner has support for inaccessible/deleted files, the information on these files is viewable here.
+This field provides insight into how the clip is stored on the hard drive, and whether or not you are able to recover it with DVR Examiner by determining if the clip is available, accessible, inaccessible, partially inaccessible, or a clip fragment.

 Available indicates that a clip was found on the system and can be previewed and exported.
 However, DVR Examiner was unable to determine if the clip was accessible to the DVR through traditional viewing and exporting methods.

 Accessible clips were found on the system and determined to be accessible to the DVR.
 This clip (or time frame) is available for viewing and exporting from the DVR.

 Inaccessible indicates that DVR Examiner identified the clip, however, would not available using the DVR itself.
 A clip might be inaccessible for a variety of reasons (formatted DVR hard drive, deleted surveillance video, or partially overwritten video) but this means that the video is not properly indexed within the DVR system and as such would be inaccessible to the DVR.